sanjay9616/JavaScript/object1.md

 410	How do you make an object iterable in javascript 280	How do you list all properties of an object
-264	How do you define multiple properties on an object 260	How do you set prototype of one object to another 255	What is a constructor method
+264	How do you define multiple properties on an object

+260	How do you set prototype of one object to another How do you create an object with prototype
+How do you get the prototype of an object
+How do you set prototype of one object to another
+What happens If I pass string type for getPrototype method Do all objects have prototypes
+What is the difference between proto and prototype

+255	What is a constructor method
 256	What happens if you write constructor more than once in a class 257	How do you call the constructor of a parent class